kurtharriger/spring-osgi/samples/readme.txt

 felix - Apache Felix

 Alternatively, one can run only the samples and compile the project by using the existing Maven profiles.
-See the Spring-DM root folder readme.txt.
+See the Spring-DM root folder readme-building.txt.

 Notice that all modules part of the demo must be installed locally as the integration tests rely on the local maven repository (at the moment)